 Why Vim, what do you like so much about it?

 I would dare say everyone who encounters Vim has a similar story.
-Many years ago, while on a linux machine I first encounted Vim.
+Many years ago, while on a Linux machine I first uncounted Vim.
 It was a simple way to edit text on the server.
 It didn’t make sense, but it worked.
 That was the extent of engagement with Vim for about 10 years, just being able to do simple editing of text.
-More than a handleful of times I would get into some mode that I would not know how to get out of and have to force quit my session.
+More than a handful of times I would get into some mode that I would not know how to get out of and have to force quit my session.

 If you feel dumb, you’re in a good place, you’re learning.

 Then a lot of developers that I admired would either show their screen during a presentation or screen cast and they would be using Vim.
 Maybe it was Felix Geisendörfer, who said While vim may not help you to impress the ladies, it will please our BDFL and your grandpa will also approve.
 He’s not the only prolific developer that uses Vim, there are others and it made me think “Hey, maybe there is more to this Vim thing that first meets the eye”.

 The article that by far helped me get started with Vim was Learn Vim Progressively.
 The key is, get the basics down, then gradually learn more.
 Vim is not a, read the manual once and master it, but rather a 10 year plan.
 It’s old and odd at first, but the odd is there for good reasons.